WilliamMoU/brookside-springmvc/README.md

 * `migrations.xml` ....

-# Running The Application
+# Running the Application

-* Clone the application into your local repository by ruuning the following git command..
+* Clone the application into your local repository by running the following git command..

 ```javascript
 $ git clone https://github.com/WilliamMoU/secure-spring-rest-api.git